MostroP2P/mostro-regtest/README.md

 ./stop.sh # stop the regtest containers
 ```

-# Running Nutshell on regtest
+# Running Mostro on regtest
 Add this ENV variables to your `.env` file (assuming that the `mostro-regtest` directory is in `../` from the `mostro` directory)
 ```sh
 # LND